Buchanan woman spends night in a tree to escape floodwaters

 “My daddy always said ‘keep your head above water.’
 I told him ‘we can’t give up, we’ve got to climb higher,’” Victoria said.

-They emerged after the water began receding and, on Thursday, tried to salvage whatever they could as the home is also a total lose.
+They emerged after the water began receding and, on Thursday, tried to salvage whatever they could as the home is also a total loss.
 The couple said the Lord spared them.

 Mullins grew up along the Dismal River and has seen it flood before.
 She said her mother always told them to head to the [nearby] railroad tracks if waters rose but this time they were too deep to traverse.